Coral Princess accidents and incidents

 (overboard) On November 25, 2009, a 31-year-old male crew was reported missing and presumed fell overboard.
-The man worked on the ship as chef.
+The man worked on the ship as a chef.
 He was last seen working in the kitchen at ~8 pm.
-The accident happened off Colombia;s coast, when the ship was en-rote from Aruba to Cartagena.
+The accident happened off Colombia's coast when the ship was en-route from Aruba to Cartagena.

 The incident report mentioned a life preserver missing, with its illumination flares left on the ship.
 The ship was on 14-day Panama Canal transition cruise (itinerary Nov 23 – Dec 7) from Miami to Los Angeles.

 On August 13, 2009, four passengers were forcibly removed from the ship and disembarked in call port Juneau Alaska.
 They occupied 2 separate cabins on Deck 9 and were caught smoking pot (marijuana).